 If you believe that you qualify for currently not collectible status, you might be able to get the IRS to delay collection efforts for a time.
 This can be a great relief to taxpayers who are stressed over letters that threaten liens, levies, or other tax collection measures.

 Some of these tax collection efforts could make your financial situation worse than it already is.
 By showing the IRS that you can’t pay your taxes right now, you may be able to get them to agree to delay collection efforts for a while.

 There are forms you will need to fill out with the IRS to get them to agree to delay collection efforts.
 Additionally, the IRS will review your financial situation regularly to make sure that you aren’t delaying their efforts without cause.

-Get Help Resolving Your Tax Debt Situation
+Get Help Resolving Your Tax Liability Situation

 Now you know what currently not collectible status is.
 For further information about this status, or about paying your taxes in general, reach out to The W Tax Group today.
-A free tax debt analysis is yours when you fill out the form below, or when you call 877-500-4930.
+A free tax liability analysis is yours when you fill out the form below, or when you call 877-500-4930.